 The neurotoxins produced by Lyme disease are fat-soluble and can remain in our bodies for extended periods of time if not removed properly.
-Sweating can help to expel these substances more quickly and thus, reduce the negative long-term impacts associated with Lyme borreliosis.
+Sweating can help to remove these substances more quickly and, thus, reduce the negative long-term impacts associated with Lyme borreliosis.

 Additionally, infrared light exposure, in particular, has been shown to increase blood circulation by penetrating muscles and subcutaneous tissue more effectively.
 This enables oxygen, immune cells, and nutrients to reach troubled areas and fight off Lyme disease.